quantin96/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+**Notes about fields in Mentorstack**:

+* Mentorstack supports operations over 5 different fields: (Name, Gender, Phone, Email, Subject).
+* Listed below are the restrictions for each field.

+Name

+* Names should only contain alphanumeric characters and spaces, and it should not be blank.
+(Case-sensitive)

+Gender

+* Gender should be 'F' or 'M' only. ('f', 'm' will be converted to 'F', 'M' respectively)

+Phone

+* Phone numbers should only contain numbers, and it should be at least 3 digits long.

+Email

+* Emails should be of the format local-part@domain and adhere to the following constraints:
+1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+The local-part may not start or end with any special characters.
+2. This is followed by a '@' and then a domain name.
+The domain name is made up of domain labels separated by periods.
+   The domain name must:
+    - end with a domain label at least 2 characters long
+    - have each domain label start and end with alphanumeric characters
+    - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

+Subject

+* Subject names should be alphanumeric.
+(Case-sensitive)

-**Notes about entries in Mentorstack**:
+**Notes about student entries in Mentorstack**:

-* Each student entry in Mentorstack must have valid parameters for the following:
+* Each student entry in Mentorstack must have valid parameters for the following fields:
     - Name
     - Gender
     - Phone
     - Email
     - Subject

 * Students must have 1 or more subjects, each subject can be marked as finished or unfinished.